How to Decorate Your Living Room in Layers

 - Pick Your Anchor Pieces

-- Get Inspired with a Colour Palette
+- Get Inspired With a Colour Palette

 - Layering Your Lighting